Light tank: Japan

-The Japanese made extensive use of light tanks that were much better suited to jungle warfare than larger designs, such as the Type 95 Ha-Go light tank.
+The Japanese made extensive use of light tanks, primarily for infantry support and scouting.
+They were much better suited to jungle warfare than larger designs, such as the Type 95 Ha-Go light tank.

 Cold War

 Light tanks continued to be built, but for very limited roles such as amphibious reconnaissance, support of airborne units, and in rapid-intervention forces that were not expected to face enemy tanks.
-The Soviet PT-76 is a specialized light tank –amphibious with sufficient firepower to engage other reconnaissance vehicles, but very lightly armored.
+The Soviet PT-76 is a specialized light tank –amphibious with sufficient firepower to engage other reconnaissance vehicles, but very lightly armored, protecting only against rifle-calibre rounds and small shrapnel fragments.
 The US fielded small numbers of the M41 Walker Bulldog with a high velocity 76mm gun, and better armor, but it suffered from range limits, and its weight was too heavy for most air transport of the day.
 The US M551 Sheridan had similar strengths and weaknesses, but could also be airdropped, either by parachute or LAPES.
 The French had their AMX-13 light tank, which was designed for its capability to be quickly air-dropped for use with paratroopers and also able to support lightly armed infantry and perform force-reconnaissance effectively.

 The British FV101 Scorpion, the fire support variant of the Combat Vehicle Reconnaissance (Tracked) series of vehicles that replaced armored cars in British service, has been described as a light tank and was sold to many smaller nations.
-Another light tank in the Cold War era was the Swedish Ikv 91 armored vehicle.
+Another light tank in the Cold War era was the Swedish Ikv 91 (classified as an assault gun by Sweden).
 It had a low-pressure 90mm gun, strong armor against 20mm grenades, and it was fully amphibious.

 Post–Cold War

 Light tanks, such as the PT-76, continue to play a small role in tank warfare, although many are losing favor to cheaper, faster, and lighter armored cars.
 The light tank still fills an important niche in many armies, especially for nations with airborne divisions, Marine Infantry, or those without the resources and funding for main battle tanks.
 They have important advantages over heavier tanks in Southeast Asia and other nations in the Equatorial region.
 Their compact dimensions and short-to-nonexistent barrel overhang lets them maneuver through thick rain forests, and their weight reduces the risk of getting stuck in mud, and simplifies recovery of stuck or damaged tanks.
 This makes the light tank the preferred choice for infantry support in Equatorial nations.
-Post–Cold War light tanks include the Stingray, ZTQ-15, M8 Armored Gun System, Kaplan MT / Harimau, and General Dynamics Griffin II.
-Light tanks based on infantry fighting vehicles chassis include the CV90105T, 2S25 Sprut-SD, Tanque Argentino Mediano, ASCOD LT 105, and Sabrah.
+Post–Cold War light tanks include the Stingray, ZTQ-15, M8 Armored Gun System and Kaplan MT / Harimau.
+Light tanks based on infantry fighting vehicles chassis include the CV90105T, 2S25 Sprut-SD, Tanque Argentino Mediano, ASCOD LT 105, K21-105, and Sabrah.